 The University of Strasbourg’s merging of three institutions was pioneering, and it now has one of the biggest student bodies and faculties in France.
-The University is renowned for its cutting edge innovative research, which earned it a place as the number one in Europe in the last Nature Index.
+The University is renowned for its cutting edge innovative research, which earned it a place as the number one in Europe in 2017 Nature Index.

-With CNRS, it has celebrated three Nobel Prizes in five years: an acknowledgement from the international community of its long history of excellence, which is unrivalled in France or the Upper Rhine region.
+With CNRS, it has celebrated three Nobel Prizes in five years: an acknowledgement from the international community of its long history of excellence, which is unrivalled in France.

 Their respective histories, and their geographical and cultural proximity, have ensured that Strasbourg’s research communities and BASF have always had strong ties.
 These ties were strengthened when a BASF laboratory was set up in 2003 at ISIS (Science and Supramolecular Engineering Institute), which was founded by Jean-Marie Lehn.
 In just a few years this laboratory became a linchpin of the BASF global research programme known as JONAS (Joint Research Network on Advanced Materials and Systems).

 BASF develops close relationships with scientists and their laboratories in numerous countries around the world.
 This scientific partnership is the only one of its kind in France for BASF and is part of a wider partnership scheme with the University of Strasbourg, which is also a University of Excellence.
 BASF is one of the founding members of the Chemistry Research Foundation – the company has invested €1.5 million since the foundation was founded in 2007.
 The aim of these partnerships in the long term is to facilitate contact with the academic research community and to help develop centres of excellence for French chemistry.

 The European Bruker group is the undisputed leader in analytical instrumentation.
 The Bruker Group designs, creates and implements complete analytical solutions employed for a number of scientific uses: life sciences, biotechnologies, proteomics, clinical proteomics, quality control, basic research and materials science.